DJcaston76/osticket-prereqs/README.md

 <img width="790" alt="Screen Shot 2023-07-05 at 12 01 33 AM" src="https://github.com/yeahglo/osticket-prereqs/assets/91516100/9d475e2d-2ba0-422e-aea6-341fd57d7fc6">
 <h1>osTicket - Prerequisites and Installation</h1>
-This is a walkthrough of the installation and set up for the open-source ticketing software, osTicket.
-You can use this walkthrough to follow along and even try it for yourself.<br />
+This is a guide of the installation and set up for the open-source ticketing software, osTicket.
+You can use this guide to follow along and even try it for yourself.<br />

 <h2>Introduction to osTicket</h2>
-<p>With osTicketing software, end users and help desk agents can collaborate on support requests.
-During this setup, we’ll be installing osTicket, along with the necessary requirements for it to work properly for our use case.
+<p>Using the osTicketing software, end users and IT Support agents can work together on support requests.
+In this guide, we’ll be installing osTicket, along with the necessary requirements for it to work properly for our use case.
 </p>

 <p>
-In related walk throughs, we’ll configure the settings for the software and work through an example ticket.
+In the upcoming guides, we’ll  be configuring the settings for the software and work through an example ticket.
 </p>

 <h2>Environments and Technologies Used</h2>